 Social Distancing: While on-campus, all students, faculty, staff, vendors, and visitors must maintain a social distance of at least six feet from others wherever possible.
 Classroom assignments and configurations have been adjusted accordingly.
 Everyone on campus is expected to follow any signage or other instruction regarding the use of common spaces, hallways or pathways.

-Self-monitoring and Reporting: Students are expected to monitor their own body temperature for indications of a COVID-19 like illness, seek testing if necessary, and report immediately any confirmed exposure.
+Self-monitoring and Reporting: Faculty and staff are expected to monitor their own body temperature for indications of a COVID-19 like illness, seek testing if necessary, and report immediately any confirmed exposure.